uniswapfoundation/v4-template/GUIDE.md

 ### Testing

 Unit tests will be the easiest way to validate your hook behavior.
-The template's provided test file setups external dependencies -- the v4 PoolManager, test tokens, swap routers, LP router, etc
+The template's provided test will setup external dependencies -- the v4 PoolManager, test tokens, swap routers, LP router, etc

 All you need to do is